goruck/nilm/rpi/README.md

-# placeholder readme for raspberry pi code
+# This folder contains all Raspberry Pi related code.
+See main README for more information.